2023 Solar Incentives Guide for Snellville, GA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
-These incentives may include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled by the federal government, some by the state of Georgia and some by your utility company, county or municipality.
-Types of solar incentives might include:
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives to help people install solar panels on their homes.
+Different kinds of incentives, such as discounts, cash back or monthly utility bill credits, may be available to you.
+Some incentives may be offered by the Georgia government, by your utility company or by county or municipality, while others are federal.
+Categories of solar incentives include:

-- Net Metering: Don't forget to speak with your Snellville utility company about signing a net metering contract.
-This allows you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+- Net Metering: Don't forget to talk with your Snellville utility company about signing a net metering contract.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
 You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing